Norahackett/ic2-moviesAppAssignment/README.md

 Also has TV favourities and review the Tv Series

 ## Setup requirements.
-To run the app please update the .env with your REACT_APP_TMDB_KEY
+To run the app please update the .env file with your REACT_APP_TMDB_KEY

 ## App Design.
 ### Routing/Navigation.
 I expanded the Movies App.
 See updated routes for the new featues below

-/tv/favourites - displays your tv series favourites on the favourities page
+/tv/tv_series - displays the tv series from TV Discover

-/similarmovies/:id/ - details similar moves to the movie dispalyed on the home page

-/tvreviews/:id - lets you write a review on a specific tv series

-/tv/tv_series - displays all the tv series on the Tv series page
+/tv/favourites - When you click the favurities button on the Tv series it adds the tv series to your favourities page

-/tv/:id -detailed information on a specific tv series.
+/tv/:id -details information on a specific tv series.

+/tvreviews/:id - lets you get a review of a specific tv series

 tvreviews/form - review form for writing your review on a tv series

+/similarmovies/:id/ - there is a option on the movies home page to select similar movies and this brings up similar movies page

 /movies/top_rated- lists top rated movies shown in cinemas

-/movies/:id - detailed information on a specific movie.

-/movies/upcoming - lists movies soon to be shown in cinemas.

 ### Views/Pages.